BitsJayMehta173/BitsJayMehta173/README.md

 - 🔭 I’m currently pursuing my Undergraduate in **_Computer Science and Engineering_** from [Natioanl Institute of Technology Silchar.](http://www.nits.ac.in/)
-- 🌱 I’m an learning and exploring in the field of Web Development and Competitive Programing.
+- 🌱 I’m an learning and exploring EVERYTHING.
-- 📄 I love taking part in hackathons.
+- 📄 I love working on any problems around me be it of any field and connect it with development.
-- 📫 How to reach me: [facebook](https://www.facebook.com/jay.mehta.7543653/) [LinkedIn](https://www.linkedin.com/in/jay-mehta-670459178/)
+- 📫 How to reach me: [facebook](https://www.facebook.com/profile.php?id=100094880190119&mibextid=ZbWKwL) [LinkedIn](https://www.linkedin.com/in/jay-mehta-670459178/)
-- 🤼 I’m looking to collaborate with other developers.
 - 😄 Pronouns: He/Him
 - ⚡ Fun fact: I Play around with melodies and Produce Music Sometimes.
+Writing is my passion for single hour a day.

 ## LEARNING: